rafosorio/iks-workshop/_docs/lab2/clone-app-lab2.md

 `_6.` Here you are able create a toolchain from a Toolchain Template.
 This decision depends on the type of project.
 In our case, we will use the “**Develop a Cloud Foundry app**” template.
 ![Develop Cloud Foundry](../images/lab1/dev-cloud-foundry.png)

 `_7.` On the creation page, review the diagram of the toolchain that you are about to create.
 The diagram shows each tool integration in its lifecycle phase in the toolchain.
-On the Toolchain Name, enter **“wws-webhook-<your initials>”**.
+On the Toolchain Name, enter "**wws-webhook-**`<your initials>`".
 ![Toolchain Name](../images/lab2/toolchain-name.png)

 `_8.` On the “Git Repos and Issue Tracking” section, select the “**Clone**” (1) as “**Repository type**”.
 On the “**Source repository URL**” enter (2):